Rodriguez02/api_gopher_library/README.md

 ## Go read with me!

 This is an API in language programming GO.
 Here you to do request to Google Books API the books you most want to read.
+You can to create users and manage them, also each user can to create loans of some books and manage them.
 OK let's GO!!!

 The project is divided in a model MVC (Model View Controllers) and its organization is the next: